acm-uiuc/til/_til/unix/list-of-sessions-to-a-machine.md

+---
-# List Of Sessions To A Machine
+title: List Of Sessions To A Machine
+category: unix
+---

 The `last` command is a handy way to find out who has been connecting to a machine and when.